 From Piazza della Signoria to Piazza del Campo, an inspirational guided walk joining two of the most important Tuscan cities.
 Between Florence, the city of Leonardo, Giotto, Dante and Brunelleschi, and Siena, native land of the "Palio", lies the Chianti wine region, an area of rolling vine covered hills, medieval villages and olive groves.
 The region is ideal for exploring on foot, experiencing the slower pace of life endemic to Tuscany and learning about the long history of wine making.
 From San Gimignano, a town dominated by its magnificent towers and the base for most of the trip, walk in the company of your guide along sections of the Francigena Way.
 Visit the fortress village of Monteriggioni.
 Spend two nights at a charming agriturismo in the heart of the Chianti wine region before making the last stage of the journey on foot to Siena.
 Ample opportunity is set aside to visit markets, taste wine and olive oil, explore the narrow streets of small towns and visit museums, galleries and vineyards en route.

-The walking is graded moderate with 2 to 5 hours walking each day over hilly to steep terrain.
+The walking is graded moderate with 4 to 5 hours walking each day over hilly to steep terrain (the 2.5 hrs walking on day 2 is town walking).
 There are numerous hills in Tuscany and your preparation should include climbing and descending steps.
 A reasonable level of fitness is required.
 As with all of our trips it is important that you are well prepared.
 We suggest that you undertake regular exercise – swimming, cycling, stair walking and jogging, two to three times a week for three months prior to your departure.

 On arrival in Florence, make your way to the group hotel.
 The tour guide will meet you at the hotel in the afternoon.
 Dinner in a restaurant and overnight in hotel.